 Spinal Cord Anatomy

-Spinal Cord Sections
+- Spinal Cord Overview

 Spinal Cord Overview

-the brain.
+The anatomy of the spinal cord itself, consists of millions of nerve fibres which transmit electrical information to and from the limbs, trunk and organs of the body, back to and from the brain.
 The nerves which exit the spinal cord in the upper section, the neck, control breathing and the arms.
 The nerves which exit the spinal cord in the mid and lower section of the back, control the trunk and legs, as well as bladder, bowel and sexual function.

 Ascending and Descending Spinal Tracts